//legal

 6. Recipients and Data Transfers

-We may disclose your personal data to:
+We may disclose personal data to:

 • Legal, tax, accounting, regulatory or law enforcement authorities where required by law;

-• In the event of business restructuring, sale, merger or asset transfer, to the acquiring entity subject to appropriate safeguards.
+• In the event of business restructuring, sale, merger or asset transfer — to the acquiring entity, subject to appropriate safeguards.

-6.2 Transfers within the EEA
+6.2 Transfers within the EEA & TRANSFERS OUTSIDE THE EEA

-Transfers of personal data within the European Economic Area (EEA) are subject to EU rules and are considered adequately protected.
+Transfers of personal data within the European Economic Area (EEA) are subject to harmonised EU rules and are considered adequately protected.

 6.4 Supervisory Authority Reporting